 Resistance is provided by water, so the harder you row the more resistance you feel and the more force you have to apply.

-Water rowers have paddles suspended in tanks of water at the front of the machine.
+Water rowers have paddles suspended in large water filled tanks at the front of the machine.
 To operate the rower, you pull on a handle that’s attached to a rowing strap, which causes the paddles in the tank to spin.

 As the paddles spin, they move the water.
 This creates resistance.
 The relationship between speed versus resistance means there’s an infinite amount of resistance you can experience on a water rowing machine, which is why the resistance is variable.
-Unlike non-water rowing machines, there’s no resistance setting on a water rower.
-To feel more resistance, you just have to row faster.
+To feel more resistance, you just have to increase your stroke rate.
+Compared with magnetic and air resistance rowers they offer an experience much closer to real rowing.

 Water levels change how the rowing stroke feels, and each machine has the ability to add or subtract water from the main tank.
 Contrary to what many people think, adding more water doesn’t increase resistance.
 Resistance is related to speed.
 The old sailor’s adage, “The faster a boat travels, the greater the drag (resistance) and the harder the crew has to work” applies to water rowers, too.
 So, the tank’s water level simulates the weight of the boat and the crew.
 Changing the water level won’t change how hard you (the crew) has to work.
 Instead, it changes the weight you’re trying to move.
 To liken it to our analogy above, more water simulates a heavier boat and less water simulates a lighter boat.